WordsOut poems by

 would he swap his job for Fergie’s, who can say?

-Though he believes that the Lord is coming soon he
+Though he believes that the Lord is coming

-finds the quickest way to heaven is a goal by Wayne Rooney
+finds the quickest way to heaven is a goal

 and where there’s a Will there’s way!

-He was a
+was a

 quiet man with a ready smile

-And he spoke in a careful, measured style
+and he spoke in a careful, measured style,

-When he preached he would sound as if in a dream
+When he preached he would sound as if in

-Like the murmur of some distant stream
+like the murmur of some distant stream

-(though he might murmur quite loud to get his kids out of their beds).
+(though he might murmur quite loud to get his

 where to be polite was not a social crime